Official Name: Bolivarian Republic of Venezuela

 Conversion and Transfer Policies: All requests for foreign exchange at the official exchange rate must be approved by the National Exchange Control Administration (CADIVI).
 The Central Bank (BCV) completes all legal purchase and sale of foreign currency.

-Economic Freedom: Venezuela’s economic freedom score is 37.6, making its economy the 175th freest (out of 179) in the 2011 Index of Economic Freedom.
-Venezuela is ranked 28th out of 29 countries in the South and Central America/Caribbean region, and its overall score is much lower than the world average.
+Economic Freedom: Venezuela’s economic freedom score is 25.2, making its economy the 179th freest in the 2018 Index of Economic Freedom.
+Venezuela is ranked 32 out of 32 countries in the South and Central America/Caribbean region, and its overall score is much lower than the world average.

 Corruption: Corruption is a significant problem in Venezuela where a culture of corruption exists within most levels of society, according to the Business Anti-Corruption Portal.
 President Hugo Chávez has openly declared a zero tolerance policy towards corruption, which has been demonstrated by several public initiatives.
 However, petty corruption is quite common.